dharmab/bmw-f750gs-f850gs/models-and-packages.md

 - A different camshaft, intake and engine map are used from the F850GS.
 This lowers power to 77hp/61ft-lb.
     - Recommended fuel octane is 91 RON/87 AKI (Regular)
-    - This also accommodates a governor to further reduce power to comply with European A2 license restrictions, making the F750GS suitable for less experienced European riders.
 - Cast aluminum alloy wheels are equipped with a 19-inch front wheel diameter.
   This improves on-road handling at the expense of off-road obstacle clearance and durability.
 - The front suspension is a conventional (right-side up) 41mm fork with 5.9 inches of travel.
 - The rear suspension is a conventional spring strut with 6.9 inches of travel.
 - Due to the lower suspension, seat height is 0.2 inches lower on the F750GS.
 - Total ground clearance is 7.5 inches.